Freeness and equivariant stable homotopy: Free R -homology

-The group \(C_{p}\) acts on this by permuting the factors, so associated to every monic monomial, \(f\), there is a stabilizer subgroup \(H_{f}\).
-This is the subgroup associated to \(f\).
+where the group \(C_{p}\) acts on this by permuting the tensor factors.
+Every monic monomial \(f\) has a stabilizer subgroup \(H_{f}\).
+This is the subgroup associated to the orbit \([f]\) as a basis vector.
 The degree of \(f\) is given by

 where \(|f|\) is the ordinary, underlying degree induced by the degrees in the dual Steenrod algebra. \end{example}